artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 Any Dublin Core metadata formatted as in the example above will be transposed to the METS file.
 The METS file for the above example includes two descriptive metadata sections (``<dmdSec>``), one for each file in the transfer.
-These contain the Dublin Core metadata parsed from the metadata.csv.
+These contain the Dublin Core metadata parsed from the metadata.csv; they include both ``dc.element`` and ``dcterms.element`` metadata.
 Note in the metadata wrapper (``<mdWrap>``) that they are given an MDTYPE of "DC".
 If there had been non-Dublin Core metadata in the metadata.csv, there would be a separate ``<mdWrap>`` for the file with an MDTYPE of "OTHER".

 .. literalinclude:: scripts/individual-mets.xml